 The inflammation of the vagina is referred to as vaginitis, which can also be triggered by factors other than vaginosis, such as irritants, allergy, low estrogen levels, yeast infections, and trichomonas infections.
 Thus, vaginosis is the cause, whereas vaginitis is its symptom.

 If a person is allergic to latex, the use of condoms can induce an allergic reaction, which leads to itchiness in the vaginal area after sexual intercourse.

 However, not using protection increases the risk of developing vaginitis, which is why people with a latex allergy are advised to use non-latex condoms.

 Are antibiotics effective in all cases of vaginitis?

 No, antibiotics only work for vaginitis that is triggered by a bacterial infection.
 Yeast infections warrant antifungal medication, whereas non-infective vaginitis is treated mainly by avoiding the causative chemical or allergen.

 Is tea tree oil recommended to relieve the symptoms of bacterial vaginosis?

-However, the efficacy or safety of such home remedies has not yet been tested in any scientific study and is not recommended.
+However, the efficacy or safety of this home remedy has not yet been tested in any human scientific study; thus, it is not recommended.

 Is boric acid helpful in treating vaginitis?